MCorentin/kilda/README.md

 The nextflow scripts were developed and tested on Linux (Debian release 11) using nextflow 22.04.5.

+*Note*: kilda will not work with NextFlow versions lower than v21.

 You will need to have the following dependencies installed:
 - **jellyfish** (tested with v2.2.10)
 - **samtools** (tested with v1.19)